renatoathaydes/jbuild/README.md

 ## Non-features

-JBuild does not aim to replace Gradle or Maven, but to complement them by giving Java developers a simpler and faster alternative for certain tasks, specially dependency management (both module- and code-level dependencies).
+JBuild does not aim to replace Gradle or Maven, but to complement them by giving Java developers a simpler and faster alternative for certain tasks, specially dependency management (both module- and code-level dependencies) and classpath verification (something which can only be done when the full classpath is known, typically when deploying a full application).

 Features that fully-fledged build tools like Maven and Gradle want to have, but JBuild doesn't: